|George Washington's inkwell in |

 John Washington, son of Rev. Lawrence Washington, was GW's great-grandfather.
 John had a son Lawrence Washington who was born in 1659 and died in 1698.
 He was the grandfather of George.
 And George’s brother, from whom he inherited Mount Vernon, was also named Lawrence.

-So the bird at the top of the Washington family crest, traditionally a raven, was changed by the Washington family in the colonies, into a griffin.
-Later, the bird morphed into the American eagle - see next section.
+So the bird that serves as the Washington family crest, traditionally a raven, was changed by the Washington family in the colonies, into a griffin.
+Later, the bird morphed into the American eagle – see next section.

-For our purposes, that Great Seal looks a lot like the Great Seal the White House uses today.
-It also has the major elements of the Washington coat of arms - a bird, stars, and stripes.
+For our purposes, that Great Seal looks a lot like the Great Seal the White House uses today, minus the innovation of the chevron.
+It also has the major elements of the Washington coat of arms – a bird, stars, and stripes.
 The bird has become an American bald eagle and two main additions have been made:

-- The eagle is the carrying the olive branch in one talon and a "bundle of arrows" in the other.
-Note that in this sketch Thomson has the eagle's head looking in the direction of peace.
-This was reversed in the final version, and was reversed again when President Truman decided that the United States should show itself intent on peace, not war.
+- The eagle is carrying the olive branch in one talon and a "bundle of arrows" in the other.
+Note that in this sketch Thomson has the eagle's head looking left (dexter), which is the correct way from a heraldic perspective.
+It is also the direction of the olive branch, peace.
+This was reversed in the final version, which was not the best message.
+This was reversed again more than a century and a half later, when President Truman decided that the United States should show itself intent on peace, not war.

 - In the eagle’s beak, Thomson placed a scroll with the first committee’s motto: E Pluribus Unum (Out of Many, One).